-So what can we add to understanding the meaning of culture in preparation for these important dialogues?
-Ernest Becker has said it is important "to be clear about this: culture itself is sacred, since it is the 'religion' that assures in some way the perpetuation of its members...
+Culture is described as "the traits of a given people passed on from generation to generation."
+Ernest Becker said; "culture itself is sacred, since it is the 'religion' that assures in some way the perpetuation of its members...
 Culture is in this sense 'supernatural,' and all systematizations of culture have in the end the same goal: to raise people above nature, to assure them that in some ways their lives count in the universe more than merely physical things count."
-Excerpts from Becker's book Escape from Evil may add a new dimension of the importance of culture on religion or belief; a dimension significant to the serious dialogues about to take place under the auspices of the Alliance of Civilizations.